📈 Ready to invest in these stocks? Open a free account — commission-free trades, no minimum deposit. | Prices delayed 15 min. Not investment advice.

 What is Inflation?
 (Explained Simply for 2026)

-What Is Inflation?
+What is Inflation?

+What is inflation?
 Inflation is the rate at which the general level of prices for goods and services rises over time, reducing the purchasing power of money.
 In plain terms: the same dollar buys less than it used to.
+When people ask what is inflation and why it matters, the simplest answer is this — a dollar today does not go as far as a dollar last year.

 Inflation is measured in the US by the Consumer Price Index (CPI), published monthly by the Bureau of Labor Statistics (BLS).
 The CPI tracks the cost of a “basket” of everyday goods and services — groceries, housing, gasoline, healthcare, clothing, and more — and compares it to the same basket in a prior period.
+A higher CPI reading means prices have risen; a lower reading means they have fallen.
+This is the primary tool used to answer what is inflation for any given month.

-What Is the Inflation Rate Today?
+What is the Inflation Rate Today?
 (2026 Update)

-Period Annual inflation rate (CPI-U)
+Period Annual Inflation Rate (CPI-U)

 December 20252.7%